Accession of Sri Lanka to ASEAN: 21st century developments

 In 2007, Sri Lanka was among the 27 participants in the ARF.

+In 2018, there were explicit talk from the Sri Lankan leadership about moving toward observer status as a political goal.
+Ranil Wickremesinghe, then acting president of Sri Lanka, held some interest in obtaining observer status as a way to advance the Sri Lankan economy.

 In 2023, President Ranil Wickremesinghe met with ASEAN ambasadors in Colombo to celebrate ASEAN's 56th Anniversary.
 During the meet, Wickremesinghe announced plans to initiate negotiations for the establishment of free trade agreements with ASEAN member countries, intending to join the Regional Comprehensive Economic Partnership (RCEP) free trade agreement.
 Unexpectedly, Ranil Wickremesinghe expressed profound regret over Sri Lanka declining an invitation to join ASEAN in its early years, citing missed opportunities for economic prosperity.
 Wickremesinghe acknowledged that turning down the opportunity to join ASEAN led to a period of socialist economic policies and recently led to an economic crisis and the subsequent bankruptcy of the nation, hindering the country's growth potential and limited capital formations.
 Wickremesinghe emphasized the importance and need for unity, cooperation, and closer ties with ASEAN, possibly even hinting a future membership bid.

 On 15 March 2025, the Minister of Foreign Affairs Vijitha Hearth announced that Sri Lanka applied for ASEAN Sectoral Dialogue Partnership.